ipsilon/eof/spec/implementation_matrix.md

 ## erigon++

 [Erigon++ is a version of Erigon using Silkworm as the execution engine.](https://erigon.tech/erigonpp/) Since Silkworm uses evmone, it receives the feature from upstream.

+## ethereumjs

+Ethereumjs in 2022 has merged the initial EOF EIPs into mainline, and then worked on the late 2022 version in [PR#2453](https://github.com/ethereumjs/ethereumjs-monorepo/pull/2453).
+This code can be considered stale.

 ## geth